umasivakumar232/Credit_Risk_Analysis/README.md

 ##### Interpretations of the results - Easy Ensemble ADABoost Classifier

-A look at the imbalance classification report indicates a vast improvement in the results results when we use the easy ensemble ADABoost classifier.
-Here the F1 score of high risk instances goes up to 0.16 and the low risk instances goes up to 0.97.
+A look at the imbalance classification report indicates a vast improvement in the results when we use the easy ensemble ADABoost classifier.
+Here the F1 score of high risk instances went up to 0.16 and the low risk instances went up to 0.97.

 ## Conclusions and Recommendations